Surrogacy in Western Australia

 - That the intended parents have a medical need for surrogacy.
 Currently, only heterosexual couples and single women can access surrogacy in Western Australia.
 Single men and same-sex couples cannot access surrogacy.
 There are law reform developments in Western Australia which will allow gay couples and single men to pursue surrogacy as well hopefully coming in 2021/2022.
 As a result of the current laws, most same sex male couples in WA go overseas or relocate to another State to pursue surrogacy.

 - That the birth mother is over 25 years of age.

 - The birth mother must have given birth to her own child.
 This requirement might be dispensed with in exceptional circumstances.

-- The arranged parents (intended parents) must be over 25 years of age.
+- At least one of the arranged parents (intended parents) must be over 25 years of age.